Psyphon361/nextrack-ui/README.md

 ## 🤝 Contributing

-This project was created for a hackathon, but contributions are welcome!
+This project was created for [Electroneum Hackathon 2025](https://electroneum-hackathon-2025.devpost.com/), but contributions are welcome!
 Please feel free to submit issues and pull requests.

 ## 📝 License